Your first workflow

 curl -fsSL https://jaiph.org/install | bash

-The installer downloads a per-platform binary, verifies its checksum, and writes it to ~/.local/bin/jaiph.
-See Install & switch versions for alternatives (npm, JAIPH_BIN_DIR, version switching).
+The installer downloads a per-platform binary, verifies its signature and checksum, and writes it to ~/.local/bin/jaiph.
+See Install and switch versions for other options, such as npm, JAIPH_BIN_DIR, and version switching.

 Confirm the install: